Chris Mooney (aikido): Northfield

 In the year 2000, the dojo moved to the YMCA in Northfield, where the grim industrial surroundings were exchanged for the more populous South Birmingham suburbia.
 It was now a converted a squash court, using all the materials brought from Fazeley Street, and a lot of volunteer effort members and supporters.
 Although the tatami at Northfield was much smaller than at Fazeley Street, there was no longer a pillar in the middle of the mat.
 The dojo stayed there for nine years.

-At that time, Chiba Sensei gave Mooney Sensei's dojo the name that it bears today: Ei Mei Kan — “the House of England's Light”.
+At that time, Chiba gave Mooney's dojo the name that it bears today: Ei Mei Kan — “the House of England's Light”.

 Barnt Green

 In 2009, Ei Mei Kan moved to its present home near Cofton Hackett, Birmingham, with the aid of many students.
-It was opened by Kazuo Chiba Sensei at a Shinto ceremony held in the same year.
+It was opened by Chiba at a Shinto ceremony held in the same year.
 It now resides in a renovated church, the old mission hall.

 Universities

-Chris Mooney Sensei was asked to begin teaching at Ashton University in 1981 by William Smith Shihan, at the age of twenty three.
-He later began to teach at Birmingham University, and in 1988 hosted his own master, T. K. Chiba Shihan, at the Munrow Sports Centre of Birmingham University for the 1988 summer school.
+Chris Mooney was asked to begin teaching at Ashton University in 1981 by William Smith, at the age of twenty three.
+He later began to teach at Birmingham University, and in 1988 hosted his own master, Chiba, at the Munrow Sports Centre of Birmingham University for the 1988 summer school.

 At the same time Ian Grubb (currently 6th Dan Shidoin) opened a dojo at the University of Warwick.
 He served well, leading the club until the class of 1993–94, when work commitments meant that he had to move away from the university area.
-Grubb Sensei was training at Ei Mei Kan, so it was natural that Chris Mooney would look after the continued instruction of the group.
+Grubb was training at Ei Mei Kan, so it was natural that Chris Mooney would look after the continued instruction of the group.
 However, because of his own commitments at his dojo, Aston and Birmingham Universities, he sent one of his students David Cope (currently 5th Dan, Shidoin) to take over the running of the class.
-He served for a long time, leaving in the spring of 2002 – when, finally, Chris Mooney Shihan began teaching there himself.
+He served for a long time, leaving in the spring of 2002 – when, finally, Chris Mooney began teaching there himself.